 Bring a water bottle

 You are allowed to bring your own bottled water onboard.
-However, if you forget to stock up before your trip, the drink station is available 24/7, so grab your water bottle and fill it up.
+However, if you forget to stock up before your trip, the drink station is available 24/7, so be sure to bring you water bottle and fill it up.
 Mind you, while this is the most eco-friendly, hiking it to the upper decks to refill your water bottle, where the water station was a bit of a hassle, especially from our 1st floor cabin.
 But, we did save money, and got some nightly exercise in, so win-win.
-You can also purchase bottle d water onboard, but know the case of bottled water on board is very expensive so if you choose to go that route, be sure to budget it in.
+You can also purchase bottled water onboard, but know the case of bottled water on board is very expensive so if you choose to go that route, be sure to budget it in.

 You can BYOB on the cruise